-|5||First month’s maintenance fees||5,000||Paid in advance|
+|5||The current month’s maintenance fee||5,000||To be paid in advance|

 |6||Fire insurance premium||15,000|

-|Total||392,000||In addition, other expenses such as for furniture, electrical appliances and curtains will be needed.|
+|Total||392,000||In addition, further expenses such as for furniture, electrical appliances, curtains, etc. will be required.|

-When looking for an apartment you may choose to consult with the university co-op (Ochanomizu University Consumers’ Cooperative Association) or directly visit nearby real estate agents.
+When looking for a rental apartment, you are advised to consult with the university co-op (Ochanomizu University Consumers’ Cooperative Association) or directly visit nearby real estate agents.
 The Internet and other resources can also be good sources of information.
-The University Consumers’ Cooperative Association is located within the university and can introduce you to real estate agents.
+The university co-op is located on the university campus and can introduce you to real estate agents.

 The vast majority of housing information is available only in Japanese, so consult with Japanese friends or acquaintances, or senior international students well informed about housing situations in Japan, before you decide an apartment.
 It’s also important to actually visit apartments of interest, so you can check the surrounding environment, such as noise levels.

 Generally, when you sign a contract to rent an apartment in Japan, a guarantor is required as the cosigner of the contract.
 A guarantor assumes responsibility for any debts on behalf of the tenant.
 This person must have an income sufficient to support an independent household.

 If you don’t have any family member or acquaintance in Japan to cosign your contract, you may subscribe to the “Comprehensive Renter's Insurance for Foreign Students Studying in Japan” under which the university serve as a guarantor.
 Under this insurance scheme, you may take out non-life insurance to cover liability for damage arising from accidents in daily life.

 If you want to subscribe to the scheme, contact the International Affairs Division.
 For details on the scheme, refer to the link below.